abelsinx/AutoCor/README.md

 Possible improvements:
 -To this date, it does not read any other imput beside standard.
 Reading from files would be good too.
 -It does not capitalize the personal pronoun letter 'I' if it is not placed right after a period.

+After downloading the Source code, you can just compile it with gcc, and test it.

+Att: SINX =)